 The review we have coming up this week is for the Spektrum DX4S transmitter.
 I would say we spent more time on this review than any other in the history of BigSquidRC.
 We’ve been using it daily for about a month now and needless to say we’ve learned an awful lot.
 It’s Spektrum’s transmitter intended for users that want to add AVC to their cars, so we spent the majority of our testing seeing exactly what AVC can, and can not do.
 Check it out later in the week on our front page.

 Also in the way of reviews, our Chi-Town crew is finishing up another Carisma review, this time on the M10DT VW Beetle.
 The M10DT is a 2wd off-roader targeted right at the bash market, with a unique look for all you guys burnt out on short course trucks.
 Look for the full review next week.

 For you new readers out there I would like to mention our weekly schedule.
 Mondays are always THE Cub Report, Tuesdays used to be review day, but lately we sort of post the reviews whenever they get finished during the week.
 Wednesday is Rage’n Rotors for the mult-rotor crowd, Thursdays have ASK Cubby, Friday is scale column day, and our boat column Prop Wash goes up whenever Iron Mike gets around to posting it.
 We could still use good writers, especially those with a specific interest like drag racing, monster trucks, nitro only, 5th scale, etc, so hit us up if interested.

 BigSquidRC goes on the road the second week of May for our SoCal Road Trip.
 Whether you be in the industry, or are just a gnar-core basher, shoot us an email if you want to meet up while we are in the greater Los Angeles metro area.

-Support you local hobby shops and bash spots when ya can.
+Thanks for reading BigSquidRC, we hope you have a great week, and support your local hobby shops and bash spots when ya can.